medcloudbr/development-challenge-one/README.md

 You MUST fork this repository to your own account and push you code to it.
 When you finish it, you must send a email to cv@medcloud.com.br with your curriculum, fork, DockerHub image and how many time you managed to complete the challenge.

 Good luck!
-Any doubts, feel free to send a email to cv@medcloud.com.br.
+Any doubts, feel free to send an email to cv@medcloud.com.br.